 - 1 large russet potato peeled and diced into 1/2" pieces

-- 3 cups diced turkey breast or chicken
+- 3 cups turkey breast meat or chicken, diced

-- 6 cups turkey or chicken stock preferably homemade from this site
+- 6 cups turkey stock or chicken stock, preferably homemade from this site

 - 5 sprigs thyme

 - 1 sprig rosemary